 - Issue is moved to a new component.

-- Changes to the priority, severity or assignee of the issue.
+- Changes to the priority, severity, retention or assignee.

-- A Closed, Verified, or Reopened status change to the issue.
+- A Closed, Verified, or Reopened status change.

 - Changes to custom fields that are marked as Major.